whunmr/circa/about/inlined_state.md

             current -= min(maximum_change, current - target)
         return current

-But the point is that we don't need to care what's inside `approach_over_time`.
+But, the point is that we don't need to care what's inside `approach_over_time`.
 We have *encapsulation*, where we don't need to care about the details of the function, just the inputs and outputs.
 The code that uses our `draw_button` function also doesn't need to care that we have added state.
 We can call `draw_button` several times and it will behave correctly.

+With this tool in our arsenal, we can easily define all sorts of useful stateful functions.
+Some examples:

+    def once() -> bool
+        "Returns true the first time it's called, and false thereafter" state bool s = true
+        result = s
+        s = false
+        return result

+    def toggle(bool tog) -> bool
+        """
+        Stateful function, returns a boolean status.
+Every frame the function is called with (true), the result flips.
+Starts out false.
+        """
+        state bool s = false
+        if tog { s = not(s) }
+        return s

+    def seed() -> number
+        "Returns a random number 0..1 which doesn't change after initialization" state number s = rand()
+        return s

 ### Looking at inlined state as a code transformation